-Kororoit Creek Primary School is a fully authorized IB World School which offers the Primary Years Programme (PYP) of the International Baccalaureate Organization (IBO).
+Kororoit Creek Primary School is a fully authorized IB World School that offers the Primary Years Programme (PYP) of the International Baccalaureate Organization (IBO).
 The school curriculum is underpinned by the Victorian Curriculum and delivered through the PYP which provides a rich and rigorous inquiry model of learning.
 The curriculum contextualizes student learning as well as understandings and transfer of practice, whilst building the knowledge, skills and attitudes of individual students and staff as learners of the 21st Century.
 We have high expectations of students, staff and families and provide quality experiences with challenging personal learning goals as well as effective feedback for our community of learners.
 We continually strive to ensure high levels of literacy and numeracy which are taught explicitly as well as integrated into the inquiry process through transdisciplinary learning opportunities.

 KCPS supports strong community values which underpin the safe and orderly learning environment and contribute directly to the school’s positive standing and high reputation within the immediate and broader area.

-Welcome to Kororoit Creek Primary School.
+Principal, Kororoit Creek Primary School

 Kororoit Creek Primary School facilitates the development of compassionate, autonomous and self-motivated learners who are highly literate and equipped to critically challenge, reflect on and appraise the world in which they live.